Memesaurus/Speech-Recognition-Bot/README.md

-A Discord bot that, on <strong>/join</strong> command, starts recording 5 second voice samples from discord voice channel it is connected to
+A Discord bot that, on <strong>/join</strong> command, starts recording x(can be modified) second voice samples from discord voice channel it is connected to
 <br><br>
 Voice samples are recorded as WAVE files and parsed by [VOSK API](https://alphacephei.com/vosk/)